-Finally, we would like to point out that the algorithm proposed by Davis and Keck [3] assumes a planar registration.
+Finally, we would like to point out that the algorithm of Davis and Keck10 assumes a planar registration.
 Their scheme was designed for use with high-altitude aerial imagery where planar transformations are fairly good approximations.
 Furthermore, their scheme uses RANSAC to remove poor matching points during the computation.
 This can help to deal with some depth discontinuities that may be present in the high-altitude aerial images.
 In our experiments, the test images contain salient 3D scenes; these images are out of the domain for the algorithm of Davis and Keck.
 This is the reason why the algorithm of Davis and Keck does not perform well.